actions/setup-elixir/README.md

 # setup-elixir

-**📝 Note: This action is now maintained by the [Erlang Ecosystem Foundation](https://erlef.org) at [erlef/setup-elixir](https://github.com/erlef/setup-elixir).
+**Please note: This repository is currently unmaintained by a team of developers at GitHub.
+It is now maintained by the [Erlang Ecosystem Foundation](https://erlef.org) at [erlef/setup-elixir](https://github.com/erlef/setup-elixir).
 Rather than using actions/setup-elixir, please begin referring to that action in your workflows, instead.**

 [![](https://github.com/actions/setup-elixir/workflows/Test/badge.svg)](https://github.com/actions/setup-elixir/actions)
 [![](https://github.com/actions/setup-elixir/workflows/Licensed/badge.svg)](https://github.com/actions/setup-elixir/actions)